acadevmy/nestjs-application-brick/__brick__/README.md

 # e2e tests
 $ pnpm run test:e2e

-# test coverage
-$ pnpm run test:cov
 ```

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
+If
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).
+you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## Stay in touch